 Growing in Faith

-A Holy Union Reflection for June
+A Holy Union Reflection for Summer 2019

 Each month we’re pleased to provide a reflection on a topic which is relevant to everyday life, a quiet moment in a busy day to consider God’s plan for you.
 Step back and look around.
 Let go of the stress, turn off the noise and relax.
 This month’s reflection will serve as our Summer Reflection.
 Our next Reflection will be in September.